Good for You (Selena Gomez song): Reception

 Gomez's appearance and portrayal were highlighted by some reviewers.
-Rap-Up called it the singer's most intimate video yet, while Idolator's Carl Williott called it "understated".
+Rap-Up called it Gomez's most intimate video yet, while Idolator's Carl Williott called it "understated".
 Alyssa Bailey of Elle said the clip was "basically an instruction on how to be hot" and proved "power in vulnerability".
 Teen Vogue writer Casey Lewis said, "But if she wants to look good for us, she certainly succeeds ...
 Actually good is an understatement".
 According to Geller, Gomez was as involved in the clip's overall intimacy as Muller, and her portrayal was "well-played".
 Geller lauded the visual as "a masterpiece of suggestion", saying that although Gomez's shower scene was "PG-13", it was "still sexy enough to make any respectable fan's tongue hang out".
 Francesca Bacardi of E! said Gomez should permanently choose her "absolutely gorgeous" natural look sported in the clip.

 The music video's representation of the song, and its exclusion of Rocky were also well received.
 Morgan Peterson of Harper's Bazaar said the visual saw Gomez "syncing up to her sultry new sound", while MTV UK wrote that it "keeps true to the intense theme of the song".
 Lockett said it reinstated the song's "titillating striptease" theme, and that Rocky's exclusion was the clip's biggest statement, "so that all eyes and ears are on Selena.
 'Make you never wanna leave, indeed.' " Lockett's commendation of Rocky's exclusion was echoed by Jason Lipshutz of Billboard and Marjua Esteves of Vibe, who both said his absence assisted the premise conceptually.
 In a less enthusiastic review, Yasmeen Gharnit of Nylon wrote, "While there's no exact formula for how Disney stars transition into full-fledged adults, it seems like it always involves a water and sexual innuendo-filled video".
 Gharnit said the visual "seems in equal parts too try-hard and unimaginative", and that it distracted from its intended stripped-down representation of the song.